An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - Bronchopulmonary dysplasia and other chronic lung diseases

-- Prematurity; the heightened risk is especially evident during the first 6 to 12 months of life
+- Prematurity; the heightened risk is particularly evident during the first 6 to 12 months of life

 - Sickle cell disease